mic-umcg/samit/example.md

 6. Define the location of the ‘origin’.
 In this data set the current location of the origin is in the center of the image.
 This information can be checked using the `Display` option in SPM.
 In SAMIT interface, press in the `Bregma` button and select all the images located in the *HSE* and *Healthy* folders.
 This process will relocate position of origin in the image close to where bregma is expected.

-7. An automatic registration of the images was performed during its pre-processing.
+7. TESTAn automatic registration of the images was performed during its pre-processing.
 The alignment between images can be observed by selecting several images with `Check Reg` in the SPM interface.
 Nevertheless, we are going to perform again the automatic registration process for a better alignment with the template.
    1. Select the `almost rigid body` option in the *‘Spatial Registration’* section
    2. Click in `Normalise multimple images`
    3. Select all the images from the *Healthy* and *HSE* folders
    4. Select the tracer-specific template (*[11C]PK11195_Wistar_Template.nii*) located inside the SAMIT folder.
 The new images will be located in the same folder than the original ones, but with the prefix **w**

 8. Normalize uptake: Information about the injected dose and the weight of the animals is provided in the file *SUV table.txt*
  1. Click on `Create table`